 Dr. Berkopes studied applied and theoretical mathematics while continuing to extend his professional teaching experiences.
 His academic work culminated in a Ph.D. from Purdue University in 2014.
 The Learning Commons model began as the model for proving the value of peer-to-peer engagement and tutoring but has since evolved to the operating system for a solution to the mathematics crisis in America.
 For 6 years, Dr. Berkopes experimented with the Learning Commons model in Higher Education alongside a talented team of undergraduate and graduate students.
 The success of this work led to the creation of Crossroads Education in 2016 and has now scaled to work in the entire K-16 sector in Indiana.

 The evolution of Dr. Berkopes’ career is built on fundamental beliefs in equity and the right of all children to have access to high-quality education and experiences.
-The original Crossroads Education has now become a portfolio of companies that deploy tech-enabled platforms and professional services for all types of content domains, including still mathematics.

 Connect with Kevin: